Zephyr-Goriely/logistic_growth/README.md

 ### The summary from the linear model estiamtes the y-intercept (N0) plotted as 6.903e+00 and gradient (r) estimated at 9.990e-03

 ## Case 2.
 N(t) = K
-### At N(t) = K, the population size at time t is equal to the carrying capacity (K).
-Under this scenario, we estimate K by simplifying our population growth model again such that as t tends to inifinty, the size of the population will equal K: lim N(t) = K. We can follow the same procedure as the last step.
-By only considering t>1800, we can fit the linear model with the plateau of the population growth model and find the estimate for the carrying capacity.
+At N(t) = K, the population size at time t is equal to the carrying capacity (K).
+Under this scenario, I estimate K by simplifying our population growth model again such that as t tends to inifinty, the size of the population will equal K: lim N(t) = K. I follow the same procedure as the previous step to subset the data.
+By only considering t>1800, I fit the linear model with the plateau of the population growth model and find the estimate for the carrying capacity:
 ```{r}
 data_subset2 <- growth_data %>% filter(t>1800)
 model2 <- lm(N ~ 1, data_subset2)